atsyplenkov/snakemake_apptainer_renv/README.md

 </p>

 ## How it works
-This project uses Snakemake to automate an R workflow inside a reproducible Singularity (Apptainer) container.
-The workflow builds a container image from a definition file `container.def`, installing R packages listed in the `renv.lock` and system dependencies.
-Then `snakemake` runs your R scripts within the created container (`container.sif`) in the order defined in the `Snakefile`.
-It will run only the scripts that need to be re-run to make sure that all targets are met.
+This project shows how to use Snakemake to automate an R workflow inside a reproducible Singularity/Apptainer container.
+It builds a container image from a definition file `container.def`, installing R packages listed in the `renv.lock` and all system dependencies.
+Then `snakemake` runs your scripts inside the created container (`container.sif`) in order defined in the `Snakefile`.
 Such approach makes sure that the computational environment is reproducible and reusable.
-As an extra bonus, it comes with the continuous integration (CI) that runs the workflow on every push to the `master` branch.
+As an extra bonus, it comes with the continuous integration that runs the workflow on every push to the `master` branch.

 ```mermaid
 graph TB